-Pretend you are a corn farmer and it is time to sow your seeds.
+Pretend you are a corn farmer, and it is time to sow your seeds.

 It’s spring, and it’s time to plant seed corn for the yearly crop.
-The government shows up and offers you a proposition: You can pay taxes now at a really low rate on just the seed corn, or you can wait until the harvest and pay taxes than on the full harvest, all of the kernels on all of the ears of corn on all of the stalks – and, oh, by the way, tax rates are going up before the harvest begins.
+The government shows up and offers you a proposition: You can pay taxes now at a meager rate on just the seed corn, or you can wait until the harvest and pay taxes than on the full harvest, all of the kernels on all of the ears of corn on all of the stalks – and, oh, by the way, tax rates are going up before the harvest begins.

 How much are they going up between now and the harvest?
 Well, who knows, but probably a whole lot.
 Now, which sounds like a better deal?
 Upon hearing this scenario, almost everyone would choose to pay their taxes on just the seed and be forever done with taxation, and yet they behave in the exact opposite manner.

 You see, investing in a pre-tax 401(k) is similar to paying your taxes on the whole harvest of corn.
 You get a tax break when you contribute (the seed corn) to your 401(k), and it grows tax-deferred.
-When you withdraw money in your retirement years (the harvest), the tax rate you pay on the money coming out is likely to be considerably higher than today’s tax rates.
+When you withdraw money in your retirement years (the harvest), the tax rate you pay on the money coming out will likely be considerably higher than today’s tax rates.
 What makes me think that?

 Well, the first reason is quite simple: it may not feel like it, but tax rates right now are near historic lows, so it’s only logical that they’ll go back up in the future, especially given the long time horizon of retirement.
 A look at the graph below will show you that higher tax rates are the rule, not the exception.